BBUK/Bell-Boy/README.md

 # Bell-Boy
+NEW VERSION IMMINENT - THIS REPOSITORY CONTAINS A GREAT DEAL OF CODE AND INFORMATION IN FLUX BETWEEN VERSIONS SO SHOULD NOT BE RELIED UPON

 This repository contains the code for the Bell-Boy Project.

 The Bell-Boy is a device used to measure how hard a person pulls on a tower bell rope.
 I hope it will be a useful training aid.

 ## Hardware

-The core of the hardware comprises a Raspberry Pi Zero and two IMU boards.
+The core of the hardware comprises a Raspberry Pi Zero and a PCB mounted on it containing two IMU ICs, a ATMEGA328 with the Arduino bootloader and power management and battery charging circuitry.
+The Arduino manages battery charging, controls a LED and also stores device calibration data.
+The battery is a LiPo integral to the device and is charged via power sourced from the Rasperry Pi's micro USB power socket.
 The wiki gives construction information if you want to build your own.

 The various files and a description of what they do is set out below

+## Software

 ### setupBB.sh